bartificer/programming-by-stealth/docs/pbs48.md

 Explainer.staticName = 'the explainer class';
 ```

-The key thing to remember is that static functions and static properties are properties of the class/prototype, not of instances of that class/prototype, so, we can use them without ever instantiating a single instance of the class:
+The key thing to remember is that static functions and static properties are properties of the class/prototype, not of instances of that class/prototype.
+So, we can use them without ever instantiating a single instance of the class:

 ```javascript
 // demo static property and function